bjornarveie/HPX_project/README.md

 Started working with benchmarking on my laptop.
 The first day or two will consist of research and find the different ways to save the console output in a file and use the best method for me, and also write a script to parse the output data to make it user friendly for analysis in for example Python.
 I will also need to write the serial code with OpenMP for loop (and read up on OpenMP).
 The next days, from 21th of May I will start benchmarking and saving the results and hopefully I will meet my goal by the end of the week.

 Results: to save the console output: run the code as normal, but add "> outputfile.txt" at the end, however, there is a problem, it overwrites the file every time it runs.
 There is also a way to save the stencil, but need to find a better way to deal with this as every partition writes a file, and it is better to write it in one file.

+#### 21.05.19
+Started experimenting with the parameters.
+Found nice parameters and I am ready to start saving the results.